cjdaniel/gridlinks/README.md

 # Grid Links

-[Grid Links](https://chrisdaniel.net/gridlinks/) is a map for tracking closures of pedestrian links across artificial urban barriers like highways.
+[Grid Links](https://chrisdaniel.net/gridlinks/) is a map for tracking closures of pedestrian and cycling links across urban grid barriers like highways.

 ## Contributing
 For updating closure info: